-The breech of trust generally is healed most effectively to the extent that the straying spouse becomes completely transparent.
-If the deceiver offers a spouse full access to mobile telephone records and texts, to computer emails, and more, trust rebuilds more quickly.
-Continued hiding behaviors can undermine the spouse's recovery process.
+For a breech of trust to heal, the straying spouse generally needs to aim for complete transparency.
+Offering full access to mobile telephone records and texts, to computer emails, and more, helps trust to rebuild.
+Continued hiding behaviors, by contrast, are likely to undermine the spouse's recovery process.
 Recovery is as much about recovery from breech of honesty as from breech of sexual and emotional monogamy vows.

 Humans are meaning-giving animals.
 The initial meanings a spouse gives to an affair are bound to be negative: "I've been humiliated."
-"You were so selfish." etc. Over time however these meanings need to shift toward a more sympathetic understanding of the context toward the goal of seeing the outcome of the affair ultimately as leading to better lives for both partners.
+"You were so selfish." etc. Over time however these meanings need to shift toward a more sympathetic and nuanced understanding.he context toward the goal of seeing One sign that recovery is proceeding positively is if both members of the couple begin to see that, while painful and mistaken, the affair can ultimately lead to better lives for both partners.

 Recovery for the marriage hopefully includes a radical marriage upgrade.
-That is, to the extent that spouses learn how to communicate more sensitively, how to listen with more repect, how to talk about sensitive issues without anger or criticism, and how to offer more positivity like smiles, hugs and sexual pleasure to their partner, the odds go up that the post-affair marriage will end up being far more gratifying for both partners than the pre-affair relationship.
+That is, to the extent that spouses learn how to communicate more sensitively, how to listen with more repect, how to talk about sensitive issues without anger or criticism, and how to offer more positivity like smiles, hugs, shared fun times together and shared sexual pleasure, the odds go up that the post-affair marriage will end up being far more gratifying for both partners than the pre-affair relationship.

 Three sample cases

-In this same case the wife had herself had a brief affair twenty years earlier.
-There was insufficient marital recovery afterwards.
-The marriage had continued on but without any learning to upgrade it.
+2) In this same case the wife had herself had a brief affair twenty years earlier.
+There had been insufficient marital recovery afterwards.
+The marriage had continued on but without forgiveness or any learning to upgrade it.
 There was no personal growth from either partner.
 The result was an additional two decades of living together in a joyless marriage.